 For a startup, we’d recommend Zendesk Chat.
 This is because it comes with a free option, which is ideal for startups on a limited budget.
 Plus, it’s easy to upgrade to a larger package when your business grows.

-If you’re a small business, you may want to consider Intercom.
-It offers a nice set of features in its most basic package, without breaking the bank.
-It also has great integration options.
+If you’re a small business, you may want to consider Intercom as it offers a nice set of features in its most basic package—without breaking the bank.
+Intercom also has great integration options.

 Zendesk is a better choice for Enterprise.
 This is due to not only the price but the features included, such as Help Desk and the ability to manage incoming tickets.

-How Can E-commerce Business Get More Sales And Deliver Better Customer Service With Live Chat
+How Can eCommerce Businesses Get More Sales And Deliver Better Customer Service With Live Chat?

 If you want to deliver better customer service, live chat is the key.
 However, live chat can also take up a lot of time and resources, which you may not have.
 This is where LTVplus can help.